cos316/COS316-Public/precepts/precept5/webcachesim-master/README.md

 #### Threshold-LRU

-does: LRU eviction + admit only after N requests
+does: LRU eviction + admit only above size T

 params: t - the size threshold in log form (base 2)